Antique Louis XVI Genoese chandelier in gilded wood and crystals from the 18th century

 Original antique furniture and accessories can be an excellent idea for interior decoration.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
 It is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 The most important aspect of stylish antique furniture is originality.
 Ultimately, this is crucial from the customer’s perspective, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the product’s compliance with the actual description and photos.
+Luxury Products provides documentation confirming the product’s compliance with the actual description and photographs.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details